b4stet/py_aqua/readme.md

 ### User mode versus reviewer mode
 The application is built to run either in `user` mode, either in `reviewer` mode:
 - in `user` mode, user can start a new quiz, load a previous answers file, save its answers
-- in `reviewer` mode, in addition, user can enable and perform the review of answers and generate the gap analysis
+- in `reviewer` mode, user has an additional `gap analysis` menu, can enable/disable the review of answers and generate the gap analysis

 In both modes, nothing is stored server side (no database, no file) to avoid complexity and allow running it locally without headache.